kxdang/kiendang.me/content/blog/110-lily58pro/index.md

 author: Kien
 date: 2021-12-14
 slug: lily58pro-oled-problem
-title: ⚡ Lily58 pro OLED's not turning on
+title: ⚡ Lily58 pro OLEDs not turning on
-description: Lily58 pro OLED's not turning on but keyboard is working
+description: Lily58 pro OLEDs not turning on but keyboard is working.
 tags: ["life"]
 ---